tekknolagi/gecho/README.md

     * Moves to the next stack (out of 3).
 Starts at stack 0.
 44. `back`
     * Moves one stack back (out of 3) in a cycle.
 If it goes past 0, it will cycle to stack 3.
+45. `mv`
+    * Moves the top element from the current stack to the next stack.
+To COPY, use `dup mv`.

 # Examples